Dagoretti High School

 Dagoretti High School is a high school in the Dagoretti area of Nairobi county, Kenya.
 It is a Provincial School located 16 Kilometres from the Nairobi City centre along the Nairobi-Kikuyu Road.
-The School has five streams (as from 2008) E, W, N, S, A. It is a boarding school with a student population of roughly 900.
+The School has eight streams (as from 2018) B, G, Y, P, W, C, M, R. It is a day and boarding school with a student population of roughly 1700.